-Sr. Deadlock Starvation 1 Deadlock is a situation where no process blocked and no process proceeds process processes proceed.
-Starvation is a situation where the low priority got got blocked and the high priority 2 Deadlock is an infinite waiting.
+Sr. Deadlock Starvation 1 Deadlock is a situation where no process got blocked and no process proceeds Starvation is a situation where the low priority process got blocked and the high priority processes proceed.
+2 Deadlock is an infinite waiting.
 Starvation is a long waiting but not infinite.
 3 Every Deadlock is always a starvation.
-Eve ry starvation need not be deadlock.
-4 The requested resource is blocked by The the other process. the higher priority proc requested resource is continuously be used by cesses.
-5 Deadlock happens when Mutual It occurs exclusion, hold and wait, No preemption rand circular wait occurs simultaneously. ' '
+Every starvation need not be deadlock.
+4 The requested resource is blocked by the other process.
+The requested resource is continuously be used by the higher priority processes.
+5 Deadlock happens when Mutual exclusion, hold and wait, No preemption and circular wait occurs simultaneously.
+It occurs due to the uncontrolled priority and resource management.

-Necessary conditions for Deadlocks Mutual Exclusion
+Necessary conditions for Deadlocks

+► Mutual Exclusion

-$\hfill\Box$ A resource can only be shared in mutually exclusive manner.
-It implies, if $\hfill\Box$ two process cannot use the same resource at the same time.
+A resource can only be shared in mutually exclusive manner.
+It implies, if two process cannot use the same resource at the same time.

-Hold and Wait
+► Hold and Wait